-- a) Individual power boaters should develop driving habits to ensure full integration with other types of sea, lake and river users. - b) Ride safely and avoid aggressive driving. - c) Save petrol and reduce pollution by avoiding unnecessary idling of engines. - d) Limit noise pollution - e) Noise annoyance.
-Use exhaust system (towards/into water) which minimize noise and keep audio systems at a low level. - f) Protect wildlife and its natural habitat - g) Ensure that your used oil, batteries and other recyclable items are properly recycled or collected. - h) Remember that our seas/lakes/rivers belong to the overall community.
+- Individual power boaters should develop driving habits to ensure full integration with other types of sea, a) lake and river users. - h) Ride safely and avoid aggressive driving. - Save petrol and reduce pollution by avoiding unnecessary idling of engines. c) - d) Limit noise pollution - Noise annovance.
+Use exhaust system (towards/into water) which minimize noise and keep audio systems at a low level. - f) Protect wildlife and its natural habitat - Ensure that your used oil, batteries and other recyclable items are properly recycled or collected. g) - Remember that our seas/lakes/rivers belong to the overall community.